Houston4444/RaySession/INSTALL.md

 `$ make` <br/>
 `$ [sudo] make install`

-You can run Ray Session without installing them, by using instead: <br/>
+You can run Ray Session without install, by using instead: <br/>
 `$ make` <br/>
-`$ python3 src/raysession`
+`$ ./src/raysession`

 Packagers can make use of the 'PREFIX' and 'DESTDIR' variable during install, like this: <br/>
 `$ make install PREFIX=/usr DESTDIR=./test-dir`